 Chapter 10.
 Designing and delivering constructivist coach training programs

-Conclusion: Anticipating the future of constructivist coaching psychology
+Conclusion: Anticipating the future of constructivist coaching psychologies

-Jelena Pavlović, PhD, is founder ana Managing Director of Koučing centar and Assistant Professor of Organizational Development and Change, Department of Psychology, University of Belgrade.
+Jelena Pavlović, PhD, is founder and Managing Director of Koučing centar and Assistant Professor of Organizational Development and Change, Department of Psychology, University of Belgrade, Serbia.